 Stability.
 The definition of case folding is guaranteed to be stable, in that any string of characters case folded according to these rules will remain case folded in Version 5.0 or later of the Unicode Standard.
-To achieve this stability, no new lowercase character will be added to the Unicode Standard as a casing pair of an existing upper- or titlecase character that has no lowercase pair.
-See the subsection "Policies" in Section B.6, Other Unicode Online Resources.
+To achieve this stability, there are constraints on additions of case pairs for existing encoded characters.
+Typically, no new lowercase character will be added to the Unicode Standard as a casing pair of an existing upper- or titlecase character that does not already have a lowercase pair.
+In exceptional circumstances, where lowercase characters must be added to the standard in a later version than the version in which the corresponding uppercase characters were encoded, such lowercase characters can only be defined as new case pairs with a corresponding change to case folding to ensure that they case fold to the old uppercase letters.
+See the subsection "Policies" in Section B.3, Other Unicode Online Resources.